Dateline: Seoul, South Korea

-And, while you may not have considered a North Asian country in your plans for your second residency or second passport, South Korea does offer the opportunity for you to get permanent residence if you’re willing to invest in a local Korean business.
+And, while you may not have considered a North Asian country in your plans for your second residence or second passport, South Korea does offer the opportunity for you to get permanent residency if you’re willing to invest in a local Korean business.

 South Korean residency through the D-8 investor visa

 Getting an investor’s visa for South Korea used to be easy.
 Not that many years ago, it was possible to come in with as little as 25 million won (US$25,000 in today’s dollars), claim to set up a business, withdraw the money, and live in South Korea indefinitely.

 Eventually, the authorities wised up and increased the minimum deposit to $50,000, and then $100,000.
 Last year, there were rumblings it would increase significantly due to government dissatisfaction with the way people were getting South Korean visas and not contributing to the economy.